 The record for each item indicates location, call number, and availability.

 UNI subscribes to several databases that will assist you in identifying and reviewing materials related to children’s and young adult literature.
 Databases you are likely to use include such useful resources as the Children’s Literature Comprehensive Database, Children’s Core Collection, Education Full Text, and ERIC.
-Access these databases by going to the Rod Library Home Page and selecting Databases A-Z in the Articles tab.
-All available databases are organized alphabetically.
+Access these databases by going to the Rod Library Home Page and finding Databases A-Z. All available databases are organized alphabetically.